-‘We came here crying’: Tigray forces also accused of abuses
+‘Very brutal’: In Ethiopia, Tigray forces accused of abuses

 In the town of Nefas Mewucha in the Amhara region, a hospital’s medical equipment was smashed.
 The fighters looted medicines and other supplies, leaving more than a dozen patients to die.

-“It is a lie that they are not targeting civilians and infrastructures,” hospital manager Birhanu Birhanu told the AP.
+“It is a lie that they are not targeting civilians and infrastructures,” hospital manager Birhanu Mulu told the AP.
 He said his team had to transfer some 400 patients elsewhere for care.
 “Everyone can come and witness the destruction that they caused.”

 The war that began last November was confined at first to Ethiopia’s sealed-off northern Tigray region.
 Accounts of atrocities often emerged long after they occurred: Tigrayans described gang-rapes, massacres and forced starvation by federal forces and their allies from Amhara and neighboring Eritrea.